microsoft/api-guidelines/azure/Guidelines.md

 Clients that use version discovery are expected to cache version information.
 Since there’s a year of lead time after an API version shows in the `api-deprecated-versions` before it’s removed, checking once a week should provide sufficient lead time to client authors or operators.
 In the rare case where a server rolls back a version that clients are already using, the service will reject requests because they are ahead of the latest version supported.
 Whenever a client sees a `version-too-new` error, it should re-execute its version discovery procedure.

+## Repeatability of requests

+The ability to retry failed requests for which a client never received a response greatly simplifies the ability to write resilient distributed applications.
+While HTTP designates some methods as safe and/or idempotent (and thus retryable), being able to retry other operations such as create-using-POST-to-collection is desirable.

+A service **SHOULD** support repeatable requests according as defined in [OASIS Repeatable Requests Version 1.0](https://docs.oasis-open.org/odata/repeatable-requests/v1.0/repeatable-requests-v1.0.html).

+- The tracked time window (difference between the `Repeatability-First-Sent` value and the current time) **MUST** be at least 5 minutes.
+- A service advertises support for repeatability requests by adding the `Repeatbility-First-Sent` and `Repeatability-Request-ID` to the set of headers for a given operation.
+- When understood, all endpoints co-located behind a DNS name **MUST** understand the header.
+This means that a service **MUST NOT** ignore the presence of a header for any endpoints behind the DNS name, but rather fail the request containing a `Repeatability-Request-ID` header if that particular endpoint lacks support for repeatable requests.
+Such partial support **SHOULD** be avoided due to the confusion it causes for clients.

 ##### Additional References

 <!-- Links -->